 Adjusted EBITDA, Adjusted EBITDA margin, Adjusted EBIT, Adjusted EBIT margin, Adjusted Net Income and Adjusted Diluted EPS have limitations as analytical tools, and you should not consider these non-GAAP financial measures in isolation or as alternatives to net income attributable to Tradeweb Markets Inc., net income, operating income, gross margin, earnings per share or any other financial measure derived in accordance with GAAP.
 You are encouraged to evaluate each adjustment and, as applicable, the reasons we consider it appropriate for supplemental analysis.
-In addition, in evaluating Adjusted EBITDA, Adjusted EBITDA margin, Adjusted EBIT, Adjusted EBIT margin, Adjusted Net Income and Adjusted Diluted EPS you should be aware that in the future, we may incur expenses similar to the adjustments in the presentation of these non-GAAP financial measures.
-Our presentation of Adjusted EBITDA, Adjusted EBITDA margin, Adjusted Net Income and Adjusted Diluted EPS should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.
-In addition, Adjusted EBITDA, Adjusted EBITDA margin, Adjusted EBIT margin, Adjusted EBIT margin, Adjusted Diluted EPS may not be comparable to similarly titled measures used by other companies in our industry or across different industries.
+In addition, in evaluating Adjusted EBITDA, Adjusted EBITDA margin, Adjusted EBITDA margin, Adjusted Diluted EPS you should be aware that in the future, we may incur expenses similar to the adjustments in the presentation of these non-GAAP financial measures.
+Our presentation of Adjusted EBITDA, Adjusted EBITDA margin, Adjusted EBIT margin, Adjusted EBIT, Adjusted EBIT margin, Ad